-The Investment Report and Investment Guidelines which were revised and enhanced this fiscal year to formalize Authority's requirements for MBE/ WBE participation (see Guidelines added section 1.8 "Diversity") and board oversight of the Authority's investment portfolio (see Gudelines added Section 1.9 - on Investment Committee).
-In addition, modifications to 2.3.
-Portfolio Diversification regarding the investments allowed in Municipal Bonds.
+At the close of fiscal year 2012, the Investment Report and Guidelines was revised and enhanced to formalize the Authority's requirements for MBE/WBE participation (See Guidelines, new Section 1.8 "Diversity - MBE/WBE Participation") and Board oversight of the Authority's investment portfolio (See Guidelines, new Section 1.9 "Oversight - Investment Committee").
+In addition, modifications to Section 2.3 "Portfolio Diversification" addressed the investments allowed in Municipal Bonds.
+In May 2013, the Board approved a new Investment Committee Charter, as is reflected in the Investment Report and Guidelines.

-The following Appendices have been updated for Fiscal Year 2011:
+The following Appendices have been updated for FY13:

-- 1. APPENDIX B- Investment Report Fiscal Year Ended October 31, 2012 - 2.
-APPENDIX C- Fiscal Year Ended October 31, 2012- 2011 Year In Review
+- 1. APPENDIX B Investment Report FY13. - 2.
+APPENDIX C Fiscal Year Ended October 31, 2013 Year In Review.